Hospital-Based Violence Intervention Program

 2. Establish an Educational Platform: A trauma-informed, inter-professional care platform with a focus on health equity

-3. Implement and Evaluate the Program: Clustered, randomized and controlled trial to assess the program’s effectiveness in reducing repeat violent events
+3. Implement and Evaluate the Program: Clustered, randomized controlled trial to assess the program’s effectiveness in reducing repeat violent events

 Funding for this program is supported by the National Institute of Nursing Research of the National Institutes of Health under Award Number UG3NR021232.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.